ines-tb/stock-analysis-challenge/README.md

 * **Output loop:**
   In previous loop all the needed data was stored in the created arrays.
-  Here, after activating the sheet where the analysis output will be written, we loop as many times as the number of tickers.
+  Here, after activating the sheet where the analysis output will be written (_All Stocks Challenge_), we loop as many times as the number of tickers.
 One row per ticker will be added with the name in the first column, its total volume in the second and the yearly revenue in the third.

 * **Static formatting:**
   A block with some static formatting sentences will change the font, alignment and number formats of certain elements of the output sheet.
 E.g. Including some color to the header, adding decimals, '$' and thousand separator to the volume or writing the '%' symbol at the end of the return values with certain decimals.